-Friday and Saturday are the big riding days should you choose to venture on your bike.
-A series of DIY routes will be made available on site for anyone who wishes to self explore this beautiful region whilst holidaying at Mini Mach and here are 4 examples.Take a break in mid Wales and use the festival as your camping and "go-to" location - use it however you wish.
+As well as the talks, Friday and Saturday are also our local riding days should you choose to venture on your bike.
+A series of DIY routes will be made available on site for anyone who wishes to self explore this beautiful region whilst adventuring at the Gathering.
+Here are 4 examples.Take a break in mid Wales and use the festival as your camping and "go-to" location - use it however you wish.

 Route #1 - Adventure across the Abergwesyn Pass

 There are few rides that compare in magnificance to this extraordinary route.
 I rate this as one of the great short routes in the world.
 Nature displays itself superbly as you cross the unbelievable wilderness of Nant y Moch.
 Marvel at the isolation so close to our busy country and that's just the start.
 Have a cafe break at one of the famous Devils Bridge cafés, watch the Rheidol narrow guage train come to halt in steam, and then start the Abergwesyn Pass.
 I'll tell you more when I see you!

 Route #2 - Adventure across the Bwlch y Groes mountain Pass